pilotmoon/popclipweb/site/guide/settings.md

 - **Show in menu bar:** When disabled, the icon will be hidden from the menu bar.
 To show PopClip's settings when the icon is hidden, double-click the PopClip app in your Applications folder. *(Default: On)*
 - **Check for updates** (Standalone edition only): When enabled, PopClip will check for updates automatically in the background.
 You can trigger an immediate update check by un-checking and re-checking this option. *(Default: On)*

-:::tip Mac App Store and Setapp editions
+:::tip Setapp edition
-If you have the Mac App Store or Setapp edition, you will not see the *Check for updates* option.
-Updates are managed by the Mac App Store or Setapp.
+If you have the Setapp edition, you will not see the *Check for updates* option.
+Updates are managed by Setapp.
 :::

 ### Quit PopClip